zafar-saleem/tyl/README.md

 Once application is completed then run following command to build your application for production.
 1. Grunt

-The built version will be in new directory called /dist in parent directory.
+The built version will be in new directory called /dist in root directory.